exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 You can connect with http://<host>:<port>.

-If using a Docker daemon on your local machine and forwarding the port to the same port then you can connect with http://localhost:49494.
+If you are using a Docker daemon on your local machine and forwarding the port to the same port then you can connect with http://localhost:49494.

 You can change the default password by passing the environment variable JUPYTER_PASSWORD when running the Docker container: